GreatDevelopers/LibreHatti/README.md

     $ create database librehatti
     $ quit

-3) Edit settings.py file.
+3) Edit settings.py file in LibreHatti/src/librehatti directory.
 Things to be edited are:

 Line No 10 : DATABASES